jceresearch/pydit/README.md

 I am building this library as learning exercise on how to create a package, build documentation and tests and publish it, the code quality is still low, marginally better than pasting from SO.

-Use it at your own peril.
+Use it at your own peril :)

 If you wish to contribute pls get in touch.